Purple-Tier COVID Restrictions for San Diego County Take Effect Early Saturday - Times of San Diego

 The new restrictions take effect at 12:01 a.m.
 Saturday.

-County officials said every police agency in San Diego County has been asked to increase enforcement of “egregious violators” — as well as have patrol officers carry some of the 40,000 masks they’re getting to pass out to maskless members of the public they encounter.
+County officials said every police agency in San Diego County has been asked to increase enforcement — as well as carry some of the 40,000 masks they’re getting to pass out to maskless members of the public they encounter.

 The county’s demotion from the less-restrictive red tier is the result of two weeks of case rates that exceeded the threshold of 7 per 100,000 residents.
 In recent weeks, the region had an unadjusted rate well above the purple tier guidelines, but a significant effort to increase the volume of tests had allowed for an adjustment to bring it back to the red, or substantial, tier.
 Testing has decreased slightly and case numbers are on the rise.